Skip to content

-The on-premise Entra ID Connector must be installed and configured within a customer network and cannot be accessed or managed by the Symprex support team.
+The Container instance or on-premises Entra ID connector are installed and configured within the customers network and cannot be accessed or managed by the Symprex support team.

 In both cases, these options will integrate with your Microsoft 365 instance and allow the user to configure specific groups for sync with Signature 365, without requiring the standard set of permissions granted to Signature 365.